Pavel Dreksa

-Pavel Dreksa (born 17 September 1989 in Prostějov) is a Czech football defender who plays for FC Zbrojovka Brno.
+Pavel Dreksa (born 17 September 1989) is a Czech football defender who plays for Cypriot club AEZ Zakakiou.
 He made his first team debut for Sigma Olomouc in 2009.
 In 2017 he left the Czech Republic on loan to Neftçi PFK in Azerbaijan.
 His father-in-law is former Czech defender Petr Maléř.

 He also played for Czech youth national teams.